emeagenciadigital/meilisearchadmin/README.md

 To support this product we need at least $2k to $3k USD a month.

-As we don't want Ads and its income could be very low we decided to charge only $79 USD.
+As we don't want intrusive ads because its sucks and its hard to monetize we decided to charge only $79 USD.

 ## Buy Now
 When you purchase this is what you will get:

-- Download link of all currently available versions.
+- Download link of all currently available versions with installation instructions in text and video.
 - 1 year of free and unlimited updates and upgrades including new versions.

 Payment Links: